Lemon-Yellow-Lepiota Leucocoprinus birnbaumii

 -

-- GILLS: Free from stalk, yellowish white
+- GILLS: Free from stalk, yellowish white.

-- STALK: Slender, slightly enlarged at the base, covered with bright yellow powder
+- STALK: Slender, slightly enlarged at the base, covered with bright yellow powder.

-- ANNULUS (ring): Bright yellow, covered with yellow powder, moveable up and down the stalk, often breaking loose
+- ANNULUS (ring): Bright yellow, covered with yellow powder, moveable up and down the stalk, often breaking loose.

-- SPORE PRINT: White
+- SPORE PRINT: White, spores ellipsoidal, smooth.

 - See this plant in the following landscape: